 - Lower heat to medium low and simmer until meat is tender, about 1 hour.
 If you like your meat more tender you can cook for a longer amount of time.

-- Once meat reaches desired tenderness add olives and heath through.
-Stir to combine.
+- Once meat reaches desired tenderness add olives and make the plantain dumplings.

 Tried this recipe?
 Tag me on social.
 I’d love to see and share it.